yenertuz/tictactoe/README.md

 ^ can be in any language

-2) Index these and make them
+2) Index these so they're easily accessible by part 3

 ^ can be in any language

 3) write a program that takes in a tictactoe json as argument and returns the next best move

 ^ performance important

+Example: ./tictactoe "XX.OO...."
+"X" should return "2" (which stands for tile with the index 2, which means row 1 column 3)